dulnan/vuetamin/README.md

 ## Why not...?
 There are several ways to share data across multiple components.
 And for most cases they are more than enough and perform very well.

-### Vuex
-The obvious solution would be to just use a general purpose state management, like vuex.
-The problem here is that, when working with data that changes a lot, issuing mutations, working with getters, computed properties and watchers, the performance of the app can take quite a deep dive.

-### Just Vue
-A common parent component could pass down data via props.
-This would already be an improvement to using vuex, but the issues mentioned remain.

-### Event Bus
+Using vuex would work, or just plain Vue and passing data to components via props.

 Sharing data via events also seems like a good idea.
 Components would listen for certain events and then redraw or rerender.

-The problem with this is that you would still need an animation loop in every component and then "buffer" the incoming data via the components own reactive data.
+The problem with all these options is that you would still need an animation loop in every component and then "buffer" the incoming data via the components own reactive data.

 * Multiple animation loops can be out of sync
-* It can be tricky to prevent unnecessary redraws
+* It can be tricky and complex to prevent unnecessary redraws
 * The structure can get quite messy since it's not clear where data is coming from
 * To mitigate performance issues you might consider debouncing events, which introduces a lag